telerik/winforms-docs/bindingnavigator/customizing-radbindingnavigator.md

 slug: winforms/bindingnavigator/customizing-radbindingnavigator-
 tags: customizing,radbindingnavigator,
 published: True
-position: 2
+position: 4
 previous_url: bindingnavigator-overview-customizing-radbindingnavigator
 ---

 # Customizing RadBindingNavigator

-##

 Each of the control's elements can be accessed and customized.
-Once you access the desired elements, you can tweak its properties in order to modify it.
-In this tutorial, we will take a look at code snippet, demonstrating how to add a button in the __RadBindingNavigator__ :
+Once you access the desired elements, you can tweak their properties in order to modify them.
+The following snippet shows how you can add a button in RadBindingNavigator.

+#### Add custom button to the second strip element.

 {{source=..\SamplesCS\DataEntryAndBindingNavigator\RadBindingNavigatorForm.cs region=custradBindingNavigator1}}
 {{source=..\SamplesVB\DataEntryAndBindingNavigator\RadBindingNavigatorForm.vb region=custradBindingNavigator1}}